vmcf-konfmi/YOLOBee/README.md

 We can observe that Training 04 has better mAP values than training_03.
 The values are pretty good and the difference is not big enough to see a difference in the confusion matrix.
 However, thanks to the mAP values, we can see that the different frames added for the training_04 were useful.

 Then, we can concetrate on the comparision of the diffenrent yolov5 models.
 Indeed, the training_05 and 06 are comparing the model s, m and x.
 Both training 05 and 06 owns the same frames at the beginning.
 The difference between the two training is the augmentation.
 Training 06 have more augmentations, so a bigger dataset for the training step.
 The result of the validation are exposed below.
+The training ran until an early stop was applied.
+You can find specific number of epochs for each model size in the Jupyter Notebooks.

 |               | Training_05_s   | Training_05_m   | Training_05_x   | Training_06_s   | Training_06_m   | Training_06_x   |
 | ------------- | --------------- | --------------- | --------------- | --------------- | --------------- | --------------- |